antirez/uc8151_micropython/README.md

     mpremote cp uc8151.py :
     mpremote run demo_greyscale.py

-The image if the famous painting *Dama con ermellino* by Leonardo D'Avinci will be displayed in 4, 8, 16 and 32 colors, one after the other.
+The image of the famous painting *Dama con ermellino* by Leonardo Da Vinci will be displayed in 4, 8, 16 and 32 colors, one after the other.

 The demo uses just this simple call (with 16 greys, in the example):